 Tip: Line the inside of your roasting pan with tinfoil for easy clean up!

 After your turkeys been cooking for an hour and a half, check the temperature.
 When it reaches 180 degrees Fahrenheit in the thigh, and 165 degrees Fahrenheit in the breast, your turkey is done.
 If your turkey is stuffed, the stuffing has to reach 165 degrees also.
 If the skin seems to be getting too brown, cover it with aluminum foil and continue cooking.

 Tip: A 9-18 pound unstuffed turkey takes about 3.5 hours to cook, so plan accordingly.
 We recommend always allowing an additional 30 minutes to an hour more time than you think you’ll need… just in case!

 If you’re basting your turkey, do so every 30 minutes, but it’s not necessary for a brown skin.
 The key to a moist turkey isn’t the basting — it’s ensuring that you don’t overcook it!

 Step 6: Rest and carve the turkey

-Once it’s fully cooked, remove it from the oven and let cool for 20 minutes before carving.
+Once it’s fully cooked, remove it from the oven and let rest for at least 30 minutes before carving.
 This will keep all the juices from pouring out when you cut it.
 “Tent” your turkey with aluminum foil while it rests to keep it from drying out and to make it easier to carve.
 For instructions on how to carve a turkey, see this step-by-step tutorial.